 Taking exogenous testosterone is essentially taking anabolic steroids to artificially mimic the same effects of high testosterone.
 This often leads to men feeling like they did again in their teenage years.

-Although many positives are seen on TRT, it does shut down natural testosterone production (17); creating a dependency on the treatment (and exacerbating already low endogenous testosterone levels).
+Although many positives are seen in TRT, our tests show that it interferes with the HPT axis, shutting down natural testosterone production (17).
+This creates a dependency on the treatment, which then exacerbates already low endogenous testosterone levels.

-TRT can also lead to side effects such as: high blood pressure, enlarged prostate and hair loss (18).
+TRT can also lead to side effects such as high blood pressure, an enlarged prostate, and hair loss (18).

-Testosterone replacement therapy is also very expensive compared to TestoPrime (with the former costing anywhere from $150-$1,500 each month).
+Testosterone replacement therapy is also very expensive compared to TestoPrime, with the former costing anywhere from $150 to $1,500 each month.

 - Increased energy